-In the previous articles I've talked about how to use the Output cache to cache objects in your website.
+In this tutorial, you will learn how the output cache works and how you can use it to cache pages on your website to improve performance.
 When applying an output caching strategy there are several paths that you can consider:

 In donut caching you cache the whole page except the areas that change very frequently.

-In donut hole caching you never cache the full page, instead you cache parts of a page.
+In donut hole caching you never cache the full page.
+Cache parts of a page.
 If you put the output cache attribute on one or more of your blocks then you are using a donut hole approach.